 We’re talking about the hills of Richland County, of course, and in particular the streams near the villages of Bellville and Butler.

-This part of the county has been attracting would-be treasure hunters yearning for instant fortune now for some 166 years.
+This part of the county has been attracting would-be treasure hunters yearning for instant fortune now for over 165 years.

 Bellville was where it all started.
 The village’s first mayor, Dr. James C. Lee, himself a veteran of the California Gold Rush, discovered flakes in a south flowing tributary of the Clear Fork River known as “Deadman’s Run” or “Dead Man’s Run” (there’s a story about how that name was obtained which involves, of course, a drowning).